forlilab/tutorials/README.md

 Fell free to open Issues here on GitHub if you encounter any problems.
 The "Issues" tab is the second from the left at the top of this page.

+**Mac users:** consider installing Brew, which is the first step in the installation instructions, ahead of the workshop, because it will likely have to download Xcode Command Line Tools (100 MB) and saturate the network if multiple people do it simultaneously.

 ### Windows

 It should be possible to run our software from the command line